genius-systems/gameta/README.md

 ## Todos

-1. Restructure Gameta, move all the stuff out of __init__ and into their respective places
-2. Add tests for several new situations (applying multiple commands
+2. Add tests for several new situations (handling metarepo)
 3. New command subgroup